jaidensiu/thinkr/doc/M3_Requirements_and_Design.md

     - **Failure scenario(s)**:
         1a.
 App fails to return a response because of the Network Error.
             1a1.
 Show a message asking user to check their connection.
-        1b.
+        2b.
 User's message exceeds the context length limit.
-            1b1.
+            2b1.
 Disable the send button, and user cannot send until they shorten their input.

-5. **View Generated Flashcards**
+5. **View Generated Flashcards and Quizzes**
-    - **Description**: Users can browse and interact with AI-generated flashcards based on the documents uploaded.
+    - **Description**: Users can browse and interact with AI-generated flashcards and quizzes based on the documents uploaded.
     - **Primary actor(s)**: Regular and Premium Users.
     - **Main success scenario**:
         1. User can use the flashcards that were generated after they uploaded a document
+        2. User can use the quiz that was generated after they uploaded a document
     - **Failure scenario(s)**:
         1a.
 Flashcards are not generated due to errors.
             1a1.
 Asks user to re-upload their document and try again.

-6. **View Quiz**
-    - **Description**: Users can view and take a timed, multiple-choice quiz based on the documents uploaded.
-    - **Primary actor(s)**: Regular and Premium Users.
-    - **Main success scenario**:
-        1. User can use the quiz that was generated after they uploaded a document
-    - **Failure scenario(s)**:
-        1a.
+        2a.
 Quiz is not generated due to errors.
-            1a1.
+            2a1.
 Asks user to re-upload their document and try again.

-7. **View Suggested Study Materials From other users**
+6. **View Suggested Study Materials From other users**
     - **Description**: Users can retrieve suggested flashcards and quizzes that other users have created based on similarity between two user's uploaded documents
     - **Primary actor(s)**: Regular and Premium Users.
     - **Main success scenario**: